 Now, in researching for this article, we drew upon all our collective experiences on how we all learned to use a DAW.
-We also signed up for dozens of courses across different websites so we could review them, and pick out the best of the best.
+We also signed up for dozens of courses across different websites so we could review them, and decided which are the best of the best.
 We talked to our resident Logic Pro expert, FL Studio guru, and Ableton master, and asked them what courses they would take if they had to start over.
-So, without further ado, here are the BEST video courses to learn Logic Pro X, FL Studio 12, and Ableton 9:
+We even got our beginner friends to take the courses and had them report back to us.
+So, without further ado, here are the BEST, most effective video courses to learn Logic Pro X, FL Studio 12, and Ableton 9:

-First of all, please note that this is not an electronic music or EDM specific course.
+Please note that this is not an electronic music or EDM specific course - and that’s completely OK!
 Remember, it’s not that you need to learn to make electronic music right away.
-You simply need to learn how to use your DAW, and after that the sky’s the limit.
-This video course is perfect for those that are completely new to Logic Pro X, and DAWs in general.
+You simply need to learn how to use your DAW, and after that the sky’s the limit - you can do anything.
+This video course is perfect for those that are absolute beginners to Logic Pro X or DAWs in general.